sigp/lighthouse/README.md

 **NOTE: The cryptography libraries used in this implementation are experimental.
 As such all cryptography is assumed to be insecure.**

-This code-base is still very much under-development and does not provide any user-facing functionality.
+This code-base is still very much under development and does not provide any user-facing functionality.
 For developers and researchers, there are several tests and benchmarks which may be of interest.